The importance of video and content marketing

 Your focus should be on quality.
-Dull videos, with bland voice over work and graphics that look like they were pulled from a Microsoft PowerPoint template, aren’t going to deliver any punch.
+Dull videos with bland voice over work and graphics that look like they were pulled from a Microsoft PowerPoint template aren’t going to deliver any punches.
 A guy in a tie droning on in a monotonous voice about statistics and mission statements isn’t going to move product.
 You will want to aim higher.
 Much higher.

 You’ll want to develop a plan.
 You’ll need to brainstorm ideas, decide on your goals, and determine what you want your videos to accomplish.
 Knowing why great video is so important can help you find a starting point for your brainstorming.
 Here are many of the ways well-produced videos can benefit your content marketing.